 Professor Kohl's Motor Control Laboratory primary focus is in the area of motor imagery and in the area of hemispheric communication.
 Student researchers in Professor Kohl's Lab: Michael Deltz, Alison Heck, Elisabeth McConnell, Allison Prell, Kalpish Shah, Marissa Spencer

 Professor Looft-Wilson's Vascular Physiology Laboratory focuses on the function of arteries in normal and diseased states.
 The research group is particularly interested in the role of gap junctions (channels that connect the interiors of neighboring cells) in vascular function, and how the function of these channels is altered in those with risk factors for cardiovascular disease and during the process of vascular remodeling.
-Student researchers in professor Looft-Wilson's Lab: Grace Oshida
+Student researchers in professor Looft-Wilson's Lab: Grace Oshida, Will Mai

 To learn more about all the Research Laboratories in Kinesiology and Helath Sciences.